• LAUNCH YOUR DREAM

 • CONNECT

-You Are Here Home » GET HEALTHY & FIT » Dream Inspiration From The League Of Extraordinary Women
+You Are Here Home » GET HEALTHY & FIT » Dream Inspiration From The League of Extraordinary Women

 in GET HEALTHY & FIT

-Dream Inspiration From The League Of Extraordinary Women
+Dream Inspiration From The League of Extraordinary Women

-On paper, it’s a simple, direct line.
-But the “members” of the League know that helping girls and women is never a straightforward affair.
-In my months of reporting this story, I was struck again and again by the empathic capacity of these well-off Western women to correlate their personal and career struggles with the dire woes of girls in far-off lands.
-Their urgency, their emphasis on making the strategic case, and their sense that the battle is never really over come directly from their own experiences.
+In McGirt’s months of reporting this story for Fast Company, she was struck again and again by the empathic capacity of these well-off “Western women” to correlate their personal and career struggles with the dire woes of girls around the world.
+“Their urgency, their emphasis on making the strategic case, and their sense that the battle is never really overcome directly from their own experiences.”

 One heroic project at a time